Jeļena Ostapenko: 2020–2021: Eastbourne title, Olympic Games

 In May 2021, Ostapenko reached the semifinals in doubles at the Madrid Open with Anastasia Pavlyuchenkova defeating en route the top seeded pair and world No. 1 and No. 3, Hsieh Su-wei and Elise Mertens.
 Next she reached the quarterfinals of a WTA 1000 tournament at the Italian Open, her first since 2018, by defeating Angelique Kerber.
 She had match points against Karolína Plíšková, but lost in a third set tiebreak.
-In the last tournament of the month, Ostapenko played Sofia Kenin in the first round of the French Open, but lost in the first round, in three sets.
+At the French Open, Ostapenko lost in three sets to fourth seed Sofia Kenin in the first round.

-Ostapenko won her fourth title as a wildcard at the Eastbourne International, defeating Anett Kontaveit in straight sets in the final.
+As a wildcard at the Eastbourne International, Ostapenko won her fourth title, defeating Anett Kontaveit in straight sets in the final.
 She became only the third wildcard to win the title, following Monica Seles in 1996 and Julie Halard-Decugis in 2000.

 At Wimbledon, she reached the third round by defeating 31st seed Daria Kasatkina, but lost to Ajla Tomljanović in three sets.

-At the 2020 Summer Olympics, Ostapenko was a flagbearer for Latvia alongside basketball player Agnis Čavars and entered the singles and doubles tournaments at the Games.
-She was defeated in the first round in the singles tournament by Elena Vesnina, in three sets.
-Ostapenko alongside Anastasija Sevastova also lost in the first round of the doubles tournament to Australia's Samantha Stosur and Ellen Perez.
+At the 2020 Summer Olympics, Ostapenko was a flagbearer for Latvia alongside basketball player Agnis Čavars and entered the singles and doubles tournaments.
+She was defeated in the first round of the singles tournament by Elena Vesnina, in three sets.
+In doubles, Ostapenko partnered with Anastasija Sevastova and lost in the first round to Australia's Sam Stosur and Ellen Perez.

-For the beginning of the US Open Series, Ostapenko attended the Canadian Open unseeded and played against unseeded Kateřina Siniaková in the first round, but lost in straight sets.
+At the start of the US Open Series, Ostapenko competed at the Canadian Open as an unseeded player and lost in straight sets to the also unseeded Kateřina Siniaková.
 At the Cincinnati Open, also unseeded, she defeated Tamara Zidanšek in the first round and 13th seed Jennifer Brady (by retirement) in the second before losing to Angelique Kerber in the third.

-Ostapenko ended the year winning the doubles title alongside Siniaková at the Kremlin Cup in Moscow.
+In late August, Ostapenko withdrew from the US Open for medical reasons.
+In September, she reached the final of the Luxembourg Open, losing to Clara Tauson in three sets.
+She ended the year winning the doubles title alongside Siniaková at the Kremlin Cup in Moscow.